hannorein/rebound/docs/integrators.md

 `unsigned int gr_potential`
 :   This flag determines if an additional $1/r^2$ potential is included in the force calculation.
 The default is 0.
 Set to 1 to turn on the potential.
 This can be used to mimic general relativistic precession.
 Note that this feature assumes [units](../units/) of AU and year/2pi.

+`unsigned int systems_N`
+:   This flag determines how many systems are integrated in parallel.
+Possible values are 1, 2, or 4.
+By default this is set to 1 which means WHFast512 is integrating only one system at a time.
+If your system has fewer than 5 planets, then you can use WHFast512 to integrate 2 systems in parallel.
+If your system has fewer than 3 planets, then you can use WHFast512 to integrate 4 systems in parallel.
+If multiple systems are integrated at the same time, particles must be added in the following order: Star 1, Planet, Planet, Star 2, Planet, Planet, ...
+For more information see the [this example](c_examples/whfast512_2_planets).